benghaem/cavrr/README.md

 ## Usage

-The run the binary from `bin/cavrr`.
+Run the binary at `bin/cavrr`.
 Currently the program requires one argument: a file to load.

-For example:
-`bin/cavrr test/hex/bin/simpleoutput.hex`
+For example: `bin/cavrr test/hex/bin/simpleoutput.hex`

 Program execution may be controlled through the built-in debugger.